rudidude86/gura-lang.github.io/documents/String-Operation.md

     str.endswith('vwxyz')   // returns true
     str.endswith('hoge')    // returns false

-Specifying an attribute `:rest` indicates that the function returns a string excluding the specified sub string when that matches the head or the bottom part.
+Specifying an attribute `:rest` indicates that these functions return a string excluding the specified sub string when that matches the head or the bottom part.
-If the sub string doesn't match, the function returns `nil`.
+If the sub string doesn't match, they would return `nil`.

     str.startswith('abcde):rest // returns 'fghijklmnopqrstuvwxyz'
     str.startswith('hoge'):rest // returns nil
     str.endswith('vwxyz'):rest  // returns 'abcdefghijklmnopqrstu'
     str.endswith('hoge'):rest   // returns nil

 ## {{ page.chapter }}.3.
 Formatter

-C language's "printf"-like formatter is available.

-`%[flags][width][.precision]specifier`
+You can use format specifiers in some functions that are similar to what are realized in C language's `printf` to convert objects like numbers into readable strings.

+A function `printf()` takes a string containing format specifiers and values you want to print in its argument list and put the result out to a standard output stream.

+    printf('x = %d, y = %d', x, y)

+A function `format()` takes arguments in the same way as `printf()` but it returns the result as a `string` instance.

+    str = format('x = %d, y = %d', x, y)

+You can also use `%` operator to have the same effect with `format()`.

+    str = 'x = %d, y = %d' % [x, y]

+A format specifier has the following syntax:

+    %[flags][width][.precision]specifier

-You can spedify one of the following for `specifier`.
+You always have to specify one of the following characters for *specifier*.

 <table>
 <tr><th>specifier</th><th>Note</th></tr>